How to Fix ‘Installation Error’ in Bluestacks on Windows?

 Opening Device Manager

-4. To update the Graphics Driver, right-click on the driver and click on the Update driver option.
+4. To update your graphics driver, right-click on your driver and choose Update driver.

 Updating Graphics Driver